Kodiaks Vote

 Vote

-Drop your signed ballot at an official ballot drop box or return by mail, no stamp needed before 8:00 PM on Tuesday, November 5th, 2024.
+Drop your signed ballot at an official ballot drop box by 8:00 PM on Tuesday, November 4th, 2025.

 - You can drop off your signed ballot at the Official Ballot Drop Box on campus in front of the ARC